Bobby V: 2010–present

-Bobby V released his fourth studio album Fly on the Wall on March 22, 2011.
+Bobby V released his fourth studio album, Fly on the Wall, on March 22, 2011.
 The first single was "Phone #", which features rapper Plies and was produced by Jazze Pha.
 In December 2010, Bobby V released his second single "Words" off of "Fly on the Wall".
 In February 2011, Bobby V released his third single "Rock Wit'cha", a remake from Bobby Brown's 1989 album Don't Be Cruel.
 "Grab Somebody, which features rapper Twista was his fourth single.
-Bobby V later appeared alongside rappers Nicki Minaj and Lil Wayne on the song "Sex in the Lounge" from Minaj's second album Pink Friday: Roman Reloaded.
-In May 2012, Bobby V released the first single from his album, Dusk Till Dawn, titled "Mirror", which features rapper Lil Wayne.
+Bobby V later appeared alongside rappers Nicki Minaj and Lil Wayne on the song "Sex in the Lounge" from Minaj's second album, Pink Friday: Roman Reloaded.
+In May 2012, Bobby V released the first single from his album Dusk Till Dawn, titled "Mirror", which features rapper Lil Wayne.
 On October 16, 2012.
 Dusk Till Dawn was released.
 The album sold 50 000 copies in the first week.

 In April 2013, Bobby V announced that he was working on a new project, Peach Moon.
 The first single from Peach Moon was "Back To Love".
 Bobby V released Peach Moon on December 10, 2013.
 On January 28, 2015, Bobby V was featured in a single released by Gotti, called "I Need a Girl."
 In January 2016, Bobby V made a partnership with Michael Caseau to aid in media direction, investments, and management.
 Also in 2016, he released the soundtrack to the BET film Hollywood Hearts.

 In September 2017, Bobby V signed a new label deal with SoNo Recording Group distributed by Universal Music Group.
 The label reunites him with record producer and A&R man Tim Kelley, who co-produced his 2005 debut, Disturbing Tha Peace Presents Bobby Valentino.
 The new album Electrik which was produced entirely by Tim Kelley, was released on March 9, 2018.
-The album debuted on the Billboard R&B Album Chart at #7.
+The album debuted on the Billboard R&B Album Chart at number seven.
 Electrik includes a collaboration with Snoop Dogg on the album's first single "Lil' Bit".

 In June 2022, Bobby V participated in Verzuz, paired with Ray J and went against Sammie with Pleasure P. Their segment went viral for multiple reasons, resulting in the four singers to meet virtually on social media where they came together and develop a R&B supergroup R.S.V.P, which currently is in development.